 The single most important work TILT does is to enable deserving, hard-working students to gain an education.
 St. Augustine Community Love Programme (SACLP) identifies those students and administers the scholarships, for students who commit to return to their home area to bring back to rural Uganda the benefits of their education, and to pay forward their educational costs by sponsoring younger members of their community.

-TILT sponsors, primary, secondary, vocational, and university students.
-We would like to introduce you to some of the students identified by SACLP and currently being sponsored through primary or secondary education.
+TILT sponsors primary, secondary, vocational, and technical school students.
+As of spring 2018, TILT is sponsoring 113 students.
+We would like to introduce you to some of the students identified by SACLP and sponsored through primary or secondary education.